TeamSparkAI/toolvault/docs/policies.md

 - type: 'log'
 - instance (id?): points to log action instance with it's own settings:, like: { logfile: 'security.log' }
 - params: { level: 'info', message: 'This is the log message' }

-### Policy Actions taken

-We currently stick the policy action taken on an alert into the Alert (the Alert.FieldMatch.action)
-- This does allow us to reproduce the final message by processing all alerts

-In the new implementation, actions can be taken at the alert or message level.
-We need to store the actions taken in another model at the message level.

-The content modifying types (rewrite and error) are built-in and have no instance config, so we can apply them to Alerts reliably after the fact to recreated the output message

-Policy application accumulates policy actions by message, by policy withing message, and by actions per policy

-We'll write this to a new model MessageActions (table: message_actions)

 ### Available and Installed Conditions and Actions